prestodb/rfcs/RFC-0001-error_messages_from_resource_bundle.md

             2. On server startup verify that all the defined enums have a corresponding entry in default Messages.properties file.
  14. OSS community will maintain English bundle for presto-main and the other connectors.
  15. OSS community can optionally maintain additional bundles for different locales but Presto can also read available bundles from a specified path at runtime, so sys admins can choose to maintain their own version of localized error bundles.
- 16. The error bundles for English and localized bundles for both presto-main and other connectors can be verified to be consistent in step 13.
-2. mentioned above.
+ 16. The error bundles for English and localized bundles for both presto-main and other connectors can be verified to be consistent in step 13. ii. mentioned above.
 (If we choose that approach)

 ## [Optional] Metrics